anh-nn01/AI-Lunar-Lander-TF-v1/README.md

 Link: https://youtu.be/3PO7iqdHfl4<br><br>

 **Final:**
-* AI now learned how to land the lander safely, quickly, and accurately.
+* AI now learned how to land the lander safely, quickly, and accurately.<br>
 Link: https://youtu.be/p0eLKrLpW8w